-Syria, Russia accuse Israel over air strike, deny chemical attack
+Trump says to make fast decision after suspected Syrian chemical attack

 Iran’s Fars news agency said three Iranians were killed.

-Syrian state TV initially said the United States was suspected of carrying out the attack on T-4.
-Washington denied this, and France, which in February had said it would strike in the event of a chemical weapons attack on civilians by Syrian government forces, said its forces were not involved.

-The Russian military, whose support for Assad turned the war in his favour, said two Israeli F-15 war planes carried out the strike.
+The Russian military said two Israeli F-15 war planes carried out the strike.
 Interfax news agency cited the Russian Defence Ministry as saying Syrian air defence systems had shot down five of eight missiles fired.

 Syrian state news agency SANA, citing a military source, carried a similar report.
-“The Israeli aggression on the T4 airport was carried out with F-15 planes that fired several missiles from above Lebanese land,” it said.

 The Israeli government had no immediate comment.

-Defence analysts say a number of Russian troops are also based there and jets fly regular sorties from T-4.

-Israeli opposition lawmaker Yair Lapid told Army Radio: “Israel will not accept an Iranian military presence in Syria and will not accept Iran’s creeping entrenchment in Syria and this has costs.”

-Housing Minister Yoav Galant, while also not confirming that Israel had carried out the attack, said: “We have clear interests in Syria.
-We laid down red lines there, which said that we would not allow Syrian land to be a springboard for game-changing weaponry to Lebanon, we would not allow the building of an Iranian army in Syria and we would not allow the opening of another front on the Golan Heights.
+Israeli Housing Minister Yoav Galant, while not confirming that Israel had carried out the attack, said his country had clear interests in Syria.

+“We laid down red lines there, which said that we would not allow Syrian land to be a springboard for game-changing weaponry to Lebanon, we would not allow the building of an Iranian army in Syria and we would not allow the opening of another front on the Golan Heights,” he told Israel Radio.

 “In this context we are taking action with all means, over time.”